-1. The information on the course outline posted on D2L and on the SLLLC website is not binding and can change according to the needs of the class.

-2. Students are expected to check the D2L page on a regular basis for announcements, homework, assignments, marks, and complementary learning materials.
+- 1. The information on the course outline posted on D2L and on the SLLLC website is not binding and can change according to the needs of the class. - 2.
+Students are expected to check the D2L page on a regular basis for announcements, homework, assignments, marks, and complementary learning materials.

-3. To derive the utmost benefit of instruction, daily attendance is essential.
+- 3. To derive the utmost benefit of instruction, daily attendance is essential.
 Attending class is extremely beneficial to understand the textbook content written purely in French, to hear and speak French, to interact with others and to receive instant feedback from your instructor and your peers.
-The instructor should be informed of any reason for prolonged absence.

-4. Labs will start the first week of Spring term.
+The instructor should be informed of any reason for prolonged absence. - 4.
+Labs will start the week of May 3rd-5th, 2023.
 The labs are an integral part of this course.
 They are mandatory and attendance will be taken.
 Please bring your textbook to the lab.
 Written and comprehension exercises will be done in the lab on a regular basis.
 Oral participation in the labs will be assessed for consideration of the final grade.
 An oral presentation will be required as an element of the laboratory work.
-The topic and the rubrics of the oral presentation are posted on D2L.

-5. Please mute your cell phone during class.
-Phones, tablets and laptops may be used in class, for French educational purposes ONLY

-6. Practicing a foreign language entails taking risks and allowing yourself to be vulnerable in front of other people.
+The topic and the rubrics of the oral presentation are posted on D2L. - 5.
+Please mute your cell phone during class.
+Phones, tablets and laptops may be used in class, for French educational purposes ONLY - 6.
+Practicing a foreign language entails taking risks and allowing yourself to be vulnerable in front of other people.
 You are used to being able to speak at a much more sophisticated level in your native language, so working in French is not always easy.
 For this reason, it is essential to establish an atmosphere of mutual respect in the classroom.
-Please be attentive and listen notonly to your instructor but also to your classmates when they speak

-7. Be on time for classes: Tests, dictations and compositions normally start at the beginning of class and will not be repeated for latecomers.

-8. How to enhance your French class?

-- Use the Espace Virtuel regularly to review vocabulary and do online exercises.
-Your code to access the Espace Virtuel is included in your Entre Nous package.

-Use to following website for extra online exercises: http://ucalgary.ca/repsit/exercices- de-langue Watch and listen to French music, podcasts, movies etc.
+Please be attentive and listen not only to your instructor but also to your classmates when they speak - 7.
+Be on time for classes: Tests, dictations and compositions normally start at the beginning of class and will not be repeated for latecomers. - 8.
+How to enhance your French class? - Use the Espace Virtuel regularly to review vocabulary and do online exercises.
+Your code to access the Espace Virtuel is included in your Entre Nous package. - Use to following website for extra online exercises: http://ucalgary.ca/repsit/exercices- de-langue

-ASSESSMENT

-Assessment Percentage Date and Time Duration Location modality and

-Dictation 1 5% 15 May 20 mins In class

-Test 1 15 % 26 May 50 mins In class

-Composition 1 7.5 % 2 June Unlimited Open-book

-take-

-home

-assignment

-Test 2 15 % 7 June 50 mins In class

-Composition 2 7.5 % 12 June 20 mins In class

-Dictation 2 5 % 14 June 15 mins In class

-La oral 10% Throughout the 10 mins In lab

-Presentation semester

-Online quizzes 5% x4 Complete Unlimited Online, D2L,

-= 20 % by 11:59 June open book,

-12 th unlimited

-attempts,

-throughout the

-semester

-Active 15% N/A N/A Lecture 10% and

-Participation Lab 5%
+ASSESSMENTS:

+Assessment Percentage Date and Time Duration Location and modality Dictation 1 5% 15 May 20 mins In class Test 1 15 % 26 May 50 mins In class Composition 1 7.5 % 2 June Unlimited Open-book take- home assignment Test 2 15 % 7 June 50 mins In class Composition 2 7.5 % 12 June 20 mins In class Dictation 2 5 % 14 June 15 mins In class Présentation orale 10% Throughout the semester 10 mins In lab Online quizzes 5% x4 = 20 % Complete by 11:59 June 12 th Unlimited D2L, open book, unlimited attempts, throughout the semester Active Participation 15% N/A N/A Lecture 10% and Lab 5% your instructor to arrange an alternative date and time prior to the assessment dates.